 We provide information, advice and support on a range of different issues including:

-Charges for factsheets
+Charges for information sheets

-Copyright note for Children’s Heart Federation factsheets:
+Copyright note for Children’s Heart Federation information sheets:

 Both individuals and organisations are welcome to print and photocopy any complete information sheet from this section.
 Organisations are free to distribute them to service users and colleagues, but must ensure they always use the latest version of the information sheet, as available on the website, at the time of distribution.
 If you do use any information in this way, please acknowledge that it is from the Children’s Heart Federation.